In Through the Out Door: Background

 The album was named by the group to describe its struggles after the death of Robert Plant's son Karac in 1977, and the taxation exile the band took from the UK.
-The exile resulted in the band being unable to tour on British soil for over two years, and trying to get back into the public mind was therefore like "trying to get in through the 'out' door".
+The exile resulted in the band being unable to tour on British soil for more than two years, and trying to get back into the public mind was therefore like "trying to get in through the 'out' door."

 The group began rehearsing material in September 1978.
 After six weeks, they travelled to Polar Studios in Stockholm to begin recording.
-In contrast to previous Led Zeppelin albums, In Through the Out Door features much greater influence on the part of bassist and keyboardist John Paul Jones and vocalist Robert Plant, and relatively less from drummer John Bonham and guitarist Jimmy Page, who often failed to show up on time at the recording studio.
+In contrast to previous Led Zeppelin albums, In Through the Out Door features much greater influence on the part of bassist and keyboardist John Paul Jones and vocalist Robert Plant, and relatively less from drummer John Bonham and guitarist Jimmy Page, who often failed to show up on time at rehearsals.
 Bonham was struggling with alcoholism and Page was battling heroin addiction.
 Jones later said, "there were two distinct camps by then, and we [Plant and I] were in the relatively clean one."
-Many of the songs were consequently put together by Plant and Jones during the day, with Page and Bonham adding their parts late at night.
-Jones was inspired by the Yamaha GX-1 synthesizer he had recently purchased, and he was "working closely with Robert, which was something that had not happened before".
+Many of the songs were consequently put together by Plant and Jones during the day, with Page and Bonham joining the rehearsals at night.
+Jones was inspired by the Yamaha GX-1 synthesiser he had recently purchased, and he was "working closely with Robert, which was something that had not happened before."
+Despite this arrangement, Page maintained that they recorded in the studio playing as a full band – including Plant on guide vocals – like on previous albums, rather than separately.

 After the recording sessions at Polar, the album was mixed at Page's personal studio at his home in Plumpton.
-"Wearing and Tearing", "Ozone Baby" and "Darlene"—the latter a boogie-woogie based song credited to all band members—were recorded during sessions for this album, but were dropped because of space constraints.
+"Wearing and Tearing", "Ozone Baby" and "Darlene"—the last a boogie-woogie based song credited to all band members—were recorded during sessions for this album, but were dropped because of space constraints.
 All later appeared on Coda.

 Songs

 For In Through the Out Door, John Paul Jones is a co-writer on six of the seven songs, a larger share than on any other Led Zeppelin album.
 The album's "South Bound Saurez" and "All My Love" are the only two original Led Zeppelin songs that Page had no part in writing.
+In Through the Out Door is also the group's only studio album for which Bonham received no writing credits.

-In Through the Out Door is the group's only studio album for which Bonham received no writing credits.
+After the guitar-heavy Presence, Page intended to write uncharacteristic guitar parts for In Through the Out Door, citing the solos on "In the Evening" and "Fool in the Rain" as examples and adding: "The thing with In Through the Out Door is that there's nothing like an 'Achilles...' or a 'Kashmir' on there."